Falmouth-Games-Academy/comp110-worksheet-5/README.md

 	of O((n * n - 1)/2) can be reduced to O((n * n)/2) and even further to O(n^2).
 	Therefore, yes, the complexity is still quadratic
 ### (f)
-According to the Python Wiki (https://wiki.python.org/moin/TimeComplexity), the
+According to the [Python Wiki](https://wiki.python.org/moin/TimeComplexity), the
 	built-in sort() function uses Timsort, an algorithm that has an average time complexity of O(n logn)
 ### (g)